CBI arrests seven, including ECL managers, in coal pilferage scam | Law-Order

 - India

-The CBI on Wednesday arrested seven people, including a serving and three retired general managers of state-run Eastern Coalfields Limited (ECL), in connection with the multi-crore coal pilferage scam, an official said.
+CBI has arrested seven people, including a serving and three retired general managers of state-run Eastern Coalfields Limited (ECL), in connection with the multi-crore coal pilferage scam, an official said.

 The others arrested are a manager and two security guards, he said.

-They were arrested following interrogation by the CBI at its Kolkata officer, he added.
+They were arrested following interrogation by the Central Bureau of Investigation (CBI) at its Kolkata office on Wednesday, he said.

-They will be taken to Asansol for production in a court, he said.
+They will be taken to Asansol for production before a court, he said.

 The central agency has twice interrogated TMC MP Abhishek Banerjee's wife Rujira Narula Banerjee in connection with the scam.